 Winter (2013), good hike of Northern section with good views of the sound throughout.
 There was also boardwalks and hills to explore which my son enjoyed.

 33 – Walt Whitman Sampler (Jaynes Peak)

 Winter (2013), average hike with no views that tours the high point area of Suffolk county.
-Although this hike is much more interesting than the drive up to high point (directions @ cohp.org).
+Although this hike is much more interesting than the drive up to the high point (directions @ cohp.org).
 Good for kids with playground at the start.

 36 – High Point Duet

-Summer (2013), okay hike with excellent views of North Jersey/Orange County (NY) from the summit highpoint.
+Summer (2013), mediocre hike with excellent views of North Jersey/Orange County (NY) from the summit highpoint.
 The southern loop described in the guidebook is okay with limited views of a moderate size lake.
 The hike (barring the highpoint) isn’t good for kids as there aren’t enough points of interest.

 40 - Sterling Ridge Trail